 These are more ingredients that people have had success with.
 Maybe your favorite is among them!

-If you have any more tips and remedies that have worked for you please feel free to let me know in the comments section.
-It is always wonderful to hear new solutions!
+If you have any more tips and remedies that have worked for you, please feel free to let me know in the comments section.
+It is always wonderful to hear about new solutions!